armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

   previousClass: com.netflix.spinnaker.clouddriver.data.task.jedis.RedisTaskRepository
 ```

-Note: At this point you can stop the pods you created in step 1.
+Note: At this point, you can stop the pods you created in step 1.
 If you used the script above, just delete the `spin-clouddriver-sql` deployment.

-#### Step 3- Remove Redis
+#### Step 3:  Remove Redis
+{:.no_toc}

-After waiting a few minutes so Redis tasks are no longer relevant, we'll finish by removing Redis entirely:
+After waiting a few minutes so that Redis tasks are no longer relevant, we finish by removing Redis entirely:

 ```yaml
 sql: